-A Neighborly®, formerly known as Dwyer Group, executive—Brandon Haire—attributes his success to ‘feeding my mind first.’
+A Neighborly®, executive—Brandon Haire—attributes his success to ‘feeding my mind first.’
 His follow-up activities inspire a positive attitude and fruitful work.

 Brandon Haire is all about routines.